euc-dev/euc-dev.github.io/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the **specific** change you are contributing.
 3. Ensure local tests pass.
-4. Updated the documentation, if required.
+4. Update the documentation, if required.
-4. Commit to your fork [using a clear commit messages](http://chris.beams.io/posts/git-commit/).
+5. Commit to your fork [using a clear commit messages](http://chris.beams.io/posts/git-commit/).
-5. Send us a pull request, answering any default questions in the pull request.
+6. Send us a pull request, answering any default questions in the pull request.
-6. Pay attention to any automated failures reported in the pull request, and stay involved in the conversation.
+7. Pay attention to any automated failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).